Medical imaging: Use in pharmaceutical clinical trials

-Shielding
+Risks and safety issues

+Medical imaging can lead to patient and healthcare provider harm through exposure to ionizing radiation, iodinated contrast, magnetic fields, and other hazards.

 Lead is the main material used for radiographic shielding against scattered X-rays.

 In magnetic resonance imaging, there is MRI RF shielding as well as magnetic shielding to prevent external disturbance of image quality.

 Privacy protection

 Medical imaging are generally covered by laws of medical privacy.
 For example, in the United States the Health Insurance Portability and Accountability Act (HIPAA) sets restrictions for health care providers on utilizing protected health information, which is any individually identifiable information relating to the past, present, or future physical or mental health of any individual.
-While there has not been any definitive legal decision in the matter, at least one study has indicated that medical imaging may contain biometric information that can uniquely identify a person, and so may qualify as PHI.
+While there has not been any definitive legal decision in the matter, many studies have indicated that medical imaging contain biometric information that can uniquely identify a person, and as such qualify as PHI and/or special categories of personal data.

-The UK General Medical Council's ethical guidelines indicate that the Council does not require consent prior to secondary uses of X-ray images.